What to say about this amazingly unique watch, the H558 "Arnie?"

-DIAL: Black Seiko-signed dial is in remarkable condition, with vibrant red font and nearly perfect sugar cube-like granular lume on dial and hands; lume shines quite nicely.
-This is easily one of the nicest dials we have seen on an H558.
+DIAL: Black Seiko-signed dial is in solid condition, with red/yellow font and nearly perfect sugar cube-like granular lume on dial; lume shines quite nicely.
+Handset lume has patina.

 CASE: Stainless-steel case, with shroud, measures 48.5mm x 47.5mm, with matching stainless-steel caseback.
-High quality aftermarket H558 shroud - importantly with no cracks (which these suffered from frequently, due to hard use) - surrounding a unidirectional bezel in good condition and an intact bezel insert with excellent lume pip.
+Original H558 shroud surrounds a bezel in good condition and an intact bezel insert with excellent lume pip; bezel doesn't rotate,.

-BAND: Original 22mm Seiko GL831 rubber strap; rubber remains pliable with no cracks.
-This H558 also comes with black and gray "seat belt" ZULU strap, with stainless-steel hardware.
+BAND: Rubber 22mm Seiko Z22 vent strap.
+This H558 also comes with a brown leather NATO strap, with stainless-steel hardware.

-MOVEMENT: Seiko H558 quartz hacking movement, manufactured in December 1982; movement uses a button-cell battery.
+MOVEMENT: Seiko H558 quartz hacking movement, manufactured in February 1985; movement uses a button-cell battery.
 All functions– including GMT, alarm, stopwatch – work, including the light.
 All LCD segments work well and are clearly legible – LCD contrast is excellent.
-Movement is mint, with no evidence of previous battery leakage.
+Movement has no evidence of previous battery leakage.
 The H558 featured an altogether different and more robust quartz movement than its little brother, the H601 "upside down Arnie," which unlike the H558, has its LCD display at the bottom of the dial.

 CROWN: Unsigned screw-down crown.